MiSTer-devel/PSX_MiSTer/README.md

 ## Memory Card

+Games that are in their own folder will create it's own memory card in media/fat/saves/psx as <folder name>.sav

 One card can be mounted for each controller slot.
 Cards are in raw .mcd format.
 An empty formatted .mcd file is available for [download here](https://github.com/MiSTer-devel/PSX_MiSTer/raw/main/memcard/empty.mcd).

 You need to save them either manually in the OSD or turn on autosave.
 Saving or loading a card will pause the core for a short time.